vincentweisser/Computational_Longevity/Book/Chapter 2 - Biology basics and measuring biology.md

 ![](https://www.news-medical.net/image.axd?picture=2019%2F5%2Fshutterstock_710795275.jpg)

-One might think that inside the cellular nucleus there are the very visible and nicely shaped chromosomes that we see in textbooks.
-But this is not true: They are generally very hard to see as they are in an uncoiled state, facilitating their interaction with other proteins.
-It is only when the cell is about to divide that they become tightly packed.
+Inside the nucleus of a cell, the genetic material is typically found in an uncoiled state, facilitating its interaction with other proteins.
+Chromosomes, which are structures formed from tightly packed DNA, are generally not visible under normal conditions.
+They become visible when the cell is preparing to divide.

-At the end of the DNA molecule there are telomeres, sections of repeated nucleotides (In humans, TTAGGG).
-In turn at the end of the telomere there is a 'knot' or loop around the shelterin protein complex.
-What shelterin (Palm & de Lange, 2008) does is to hide (Or shelter hah) the end of the telomere from the DNA repair machinery: DNA looks like a continuous strand for most of its length except at the ends, so it is efficient for the cell to recognise 'ends' of this strand as breaks, and try to repair them.
-But of course you wouldn't want that in the end of the chromosome, because it's a legitimate feature.
-However, if true damage happens to the telomeric section, it's not going to be repaired, so telomeres steadily accumulate damage.
-If shelterin is removed, the cell recognises this as a large DNA damage point and commits cellular suicide (apoptosis) or enters replicative arrest (senescence).
-We'll get to senescent cells later.

-When the cell divides and chromosomes are assembled, telomeres end up as 'caps' in the arms of the chromosomes, but when the DNA is being replicated, because of the way the enzyme DNA polymerase (Which does the replication job) works, it fails to copy a few nucleotides at the end, so with each cell replication, the telomeres shorten by about 50 base pairs (bp).

-Once the telomere is short enough, it won't be able to maintain the 'loop' structure at its end, thus it will be recognised as a DNA break, triggering cell death.
-Thus given an initial telomeric length and a rate of attrition per cell division, one could calculate how many times a cell can replicate.
-This is known as the Hayflick limit.
+At the ends of chromosomes, there are structures called telomeres, which consist of repeated nucleotide sequences.
+In humans, these sequences are TTAGGG.
+The telomeres are protected by a complex of proteins known as shelterin, which prevents the cell's DNA repair machinery from recognizing the ends of the chromosomes as breaks.
+If the shelterin complex is removed, the cell will recognize the telomeres as DNA damage and either commit cellular suicide (apoptosis) or enter a state known as senescence, in which it stops dividing.

+During cell division, the telomeres end up as caps on the arms of the chromosomes.
+However, the process of DNA replication is not perfect, and the telomeres shorten by about 50 base pairs with each round of cell division.
+Eventually, the telomeres become too short to maintain their protective structure, leading to the recognition of DNA damage and the activation of cell death pathways.
+The number of times a cell can divide before this occurs is known as the Hayflick limit.
-It's important to remark that rarely the cell will actually reach a point where there is no telomeres left at all: at birth, telomeres are around 10 kilobases long and every year we lose around 25 base pairs (Shammas, 2012) so in theory a cell has enough telomeres to go for 400 years, assuming that there is no other damage to telomeres!
-(Actually less than that, because there is a critically low telomere length, ~ 2 kb for humans at which the cell triggers cell death)

-Cells however induce apoptosis or senescence way before it gets to this point, so while running out of telomere is the ultimate failsafe, it's more common for the telomere to have accumulated so much damage that this suffices to trigger cell death.
-Thus telomeres act as instruments to measure damage in the cell in general (Victorelli & Passos, 2017).
+It's important to note that cells rarely reach a point where there is no telomere left at all.
+At birth, telomeres are around 10 kilobases long and they shorten by approximately 25 base pairs each year.
+This means that in theory, a cell has enough telomeres to survive for 400 years, assuming that there is no other damage to the telomeres.
+However, cells typically undergo apoptosis or senescence before reaching this point.
+Therefore, while running out of telomeres is the ultimate failsafe mechanism, it is more common for telomeres to accumulate enough damage to trigger cell death.
+Telomeres can therefore be thought of as a way to measure the overall damage in a cell.

-It's important to note that cell death or senescence will happen when the shorter telomere is shorter than some threshold.
-For some time much attention was paid to average telomere length, but better measurement techniques made it clearer that it wasn't that way.

-However, we do have some cells that replicate a lot (Like the stem cells that produce red blood cells) and their telomeres are not long enough to live long enough through our lives.
-So for those cells that do need to replicate there is an reverse transcriptase (It makes DNA from RNA, while regular transcriptase does the opposite) enzyme, telomerase, that can lengthen the telomeres.
-Telomerase is made up of two core proteins, those encoded by the TERT and TERC (An RNA template) genes.
-The fact that telomerase exists is the reason why sometimes one may read that 'X healthy habit lengthen telomeres', technically it is possible for telomerase to lead to longer telomeres in the population of some cells like red blood cells or leukocytes (The ones typically used to measure telomere length).
-However, for the rest of the cells, telomere length can only ever shorten.
-(With the rare exception of the Alternative Lengthening of Telomeres (ALT) mechanism).
+It's also worth mentioning that some cells, such as stem cells that produce red blood cells, replicate a lot and their telomeres are not long enough to last throughout a person's lifetime.
+For these cells, there is an enzyme called telomerase that can lengthen the telomeres.
+Telomerase is made up of two core proteins, encoded by the TERT and TERC genes.
+This is the reason why some healthy habits are claimed to "lengthen telomeres".
+While it is technically possible for telomerase to lead to longer telomeres in the population of certain cells, for most cells, telomere length can only ever shorten.

-Telomeres are useful to suppress cancer: If a cell replicates too fast, it will exhaust their telomeres and die.
-So typically when cancer does happen it is because telomerase somehow has become active, or more rarely (10% of cases) due to ALT.

-Some mutations can cause deficiencies in telomere length and accurate assays can help diagnose this to guide treatment, both in animal models and in humans, mutations in telomerase or abnormalities in the telomeres is linked to disease like pulmonary fibrosis or dyskeratosis congenita (Alder et al. 2018, Lopez-Otin et al., 2013) however for the general population telomere length does not seem very predictive of illness.
+Telomeres, the protective caps at the ends of chromosomes, play a critical role in the suppression of cancer.
+When a cell replicates too quickly, it will exhaust its telomeres and die.
+However, if telomerase, the enzyme that lengthens telomeres, becomes active or the alternative lengthening of telomeres (ALT) mechanism is utilized, cancer may develop.
+Mutations in telomerase or abnormalities in telomeres have been linked to diseases such as pulmonary fibrosis and dyskeratosis congenita.
+However, for the general population, telomere length is not a strong predictor of illness.